gandharva26/jsonski-vs-simdjson-vs-rapidjson/README.md

 # JsonSki vs simDjson vs RapidJson

-This is a performance test to compare Jsonski, simdjson,rapidjson parsing times.
+This is a performance test to compare Jsonski, simdjson and rapidjson parsing times.

 Download the dataset from here - https://drive.google.com/drive/folders/185SH188MJmmm-QTd14_8gq5QD-gyouNW